lindoran/8080_8086_XorShift/README.md

 <H2>
     Usage and Notes:
 </H2>

+To add to your program simply add {$I rand.def} after your declaration block and compile, then link RAND and XR86 or XR80. for 8080 the relocatable file is .erl and for 8086 it is .r86.

 you can set the seed using various methods such as the system timer by calling the randomize procedure:

     randomize([RANDOM SEED]);